skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 });
 ~~~

 Have a look at the `resolve` function of the `title` field.
+Here we specifically, defined a resolve function to provide the content for the title field.

-First argument in an object.
+First arguments of the resolve function is an object.
 It's one of the value in the `PostsList` array.

 Then we can customize the actual value in the data source and return anything we need.
-That's exactly what we are doing here.

 *****
 ```